davidkiss/spring-cloud-streams-kafka-demo/README.md

         </snapshots>
     </repository>
 ```

+---

 # Define the Kafka streams
-In order for our application to be able to communicate with Kafka, we'll need to define an outbound stream to write messages to a Kafka topic, and an inbound stream to read messages from a Kafka topic.
-Spring Cloud provides a convenient way to do this by simply creating an interface that defines a separate method for each stream.
-See below code that I placed in the ```com.kaviddiss.streamkafka.stream.GreetingsStreams``` class (you don't need to declare constants for the stream names):
+See below code in the ```com.kaviddiss.streamkafka.stream.GreetingsStreams``` class (you don't need to declare constants for the stream names):

 ```
 package com.kaviddiss.streamkafka.stream;